swiftlang/swift-evolution/proposals/0316-global-actors.md

 ## Revision history

+* Changes in the first review:
+    * Add inference of a global actor for a witness to a global-actor-qualified requirement.
+    * Extended inference of global actor-ness from protocols to conforming types to any extension within the same source file as the primary type definition.
 * Changes in the second pitch:
     * Clarify that the types of global-actor-qualified functions are global-actor-qualified.
     * State that global-actor-qualified types are Sendable